jayrc7/website/README.md

 Source code is found in the master branch.
 Built static branch is found in the gh-pages branch.

-Will look into Firebase in the future.
+Will be looking into Firebase and other web development techniques in the future.